 Topographic map, topo map

 Topo maps present the horizontal and vertical positions of the features represented; distinguished from a planimetric map by the addition of relief in measurable form.
 Topo maps usually use contour lines and/or hillshading.

 Touristic map, tourism map

 Touristic maps display features specifically relevant to travellers: Accomodation, restaurants, sights, monuments or places of touristic activity.
-Find out how to create a touristic map in our guide here.
+Find out how to create a touristic map.